 With this understanding, you hopefully now know that because headhunters operate in an extremely competitive market and because they only get paid on commission, their focus will always be directed on those candidates who can earn them money.

 But, headhunters are human and the majority of them do know the stakes involved when they are working with their candidates.

-Here’s a couple somewhat sobering statistics to give you an insight into what’s going on behind the scenes when you work with a headhunter: when looking to fill a company position, a headhunter typically will consider 10 job candidates.
+Here are a couple of somewhat sobering statistics to give you an insight into what’s going on behind the scenes when you work with a headhunter: when looking to fill a company job, a headhunter typically will consider 10 job candidates.

-Thus, because headhunters typically send more than one candidate to interview at an open position, on average, your chance of getting hired in that position is only 25% to 33%.
+Thus, because headhunters typically send more than one candidate to interview at an open job, on average, your chance of getting hired in that job is only 25% to 33%.

 These are real statistics and you have to keep these in mind as a job seeker in order to manage your expectations.

 So, as you can tell, headhunters have a lot of job candidates that they won’t be able to help.
 Furthermore, it’s part of their job to continually meet a steady stream of new candidates.

 Therefore, yes, the headhunter may keep your resume in their directory list.

 However, the chance that they will go back and scour through that contact list at a later point in time or the likelihood that they will remember your resume in the hundreds of resumes and job seekers that they encounter is very slim.

 As just mentioned, headhunters meet and are approached by a lot of potential candidates on a weekly and even daily basis.